arobenko/ublox/README.md

 # UBLOX Library
-The library uses [COMMS library](https://github.com/arobenko/comms_champion#comms-library) from [comms_champion](https://github.com/arobenko/comms_champion) project to specify all the messages resulting in clear, concise, and very efficient code.
+The library uses [COMMS library](https://github.com/arobenko/comms_champion#comms-library) from [comms_champion](https://github.com/arobenko/comms_champion) project to specify **all** of the existing messages resulting in clear, concise, and very efficient code.

 The ublox binary protocol is **HUGE** and it is unlikely that any product